 We grabbed our BBQ moved past the line behind us, and walked to a patio to eat.
 Pattie asked me, How did you know?
 What is the process?
 It's not rocket science.
 But it does take practice, a willingness to respond and to experiment.
 Here is what I told her.

-.
+I practice noticing, and attempt to live life from a being aware perspective.
 In order to notice others we must first of all become aware that we are not aware, then intentionally practice the art of noticing of being aware.
 I seek to notice what's going on around me, and seek to be aware of what's happening from a Heaven to earth perspective.

 I am earth, where His will wants to be done.
 Often when speaking to groups of believers, I ask them to place their hand on their heart and to pray...
 Your kingdom come, Your will be done, as in heaven, in this earth pat your chest.
 We are the earth where the Kingdom comes, from heaven to us... earth.